ValK-98/portfolio-website/README.md

 The website consists of:

 * The Home Page - This is the initial landing page and whilst it still shares the same theme, I intentionally styled it slightly differently to be more distinctive.
 The landing nav bar is animated with a `:hover` property.
+As the landing page has a navigation component, I emitted a nav bar from it to keep the design minimalistic.

 * The Blog - Inside of the page there are several more blogs that can be clicked, upon hovering over them, they have a `:hover` property which will change the colour and slightly increases the size, this leads to a nice user browsing experience.